Building a sustainable world

 Our work amplifies impact to the Southeast Asian region and falls into three main pillars.

 Through our investment arm, Potato Impact Fund, we direct resources to bolster the sustainability ecosystem across Southeast Asia and the globe.
 Our first fund is focused on seaweed and aquaculture.

-In collaboration with Stanford University, we established the Southeast Asian Forum.
-The Forum hosts events and programs to provide students with real-world experience to deepen their learning.
+In collaboration with Stanford University, we established the Southeast Asia Forum.
+The Forum hosts events and programs to provide students with real-world experiences to deepen their learning.

 We provide timely perspectives and thought leadership on the seaweed and aquaculture space with a focus on sustainability in Southeast Asia.

 We are proud to be an all-female team with diverse backgrounds and experiences.
 This guides and shapes our work.

 Women's voices matter.
 We adopt a gender lens when implementing our programs and investments.
 We ensure that our work takes into account different genders and impacts women and other systemically underrepresented groups.

 Being different is a superpower.
 Research suggests that diverse teams perform better.
 DEI is central to our mission and we strive to create opportunities for underserved communities.